eline-91/BrazilDam/README.md

 Hereby we describe step by step procedure to understand the spread of toxic waster sludge that broke following the Samarco Dam, breach incident that took place on the November 5, 2015 near a small village called Bento Rodrigues.

-The main script for the analysis is performed in R however, initial data procuring and management is done in python
+The main script for the analysis is performed in R however, initial data procuring and management is done in python.
+There are two main scripts: the full one (Main.R) and (MainShort.R), for the full one all landsat images should be downloaded according to this README.
+For the short version however, only the landsat images for the Bento Rodrigues area are necessary.

 Step 1